 Each applicant for the doctor of clinical nutrition program is evaluated holistically, accounting for personal, academic and professional experiences.
-Professional standards require faculty to evaluate student fitness for the counseling profession throughout the program.

 In addition to the general entry requirements for the college of graduate studies, students must also meet the specific entry requirements below for the DCN program.